 It’s about life in The Alps.
 Real life.”

 The above statement was written in November 2008 just before the site went live.

-It is now January 2017, more than 8 years on, and we hope we have kept true to our aims.
+It is now Autumn 2021 and we hope we have kept true to our aims.

 PlanetSKI was founded by the journalist, James Cove.

-He worked for 22-years at BBC News - starting in local radio and working his way up to being a TV news editor in the main BBC TV newsroom in London.
+He worked for 22-years at BBC News – starting in local radio and working his way up to become a news editor in the main BBC TV newsroom in London.

-He is a BASI qualified instructor has has skied around 600 resorts across the world: from South & North America through to the Alps and the Pyrenees plus other areas in Europe including Russia and Scandinavia.
+He is a qualified ski instructor has skied around 600 resorts across the world: from South & North America, the Alps and the Pyrenees plus other areas in Europe including Russia and Scandinavia.